Thanatorika/mrtg/README.md

 ```

 ## Demos
-We currently have a demo jupyter notebook with the Mammoth dataset.
+We have a demo jupyter notebook with the Mammoth dataset.
 Please run the notebook to get an experience of our model.

 ## Sources
 We use [Pytorch-topological](https://github.com/aidos-lab/pytorch-topological) to realize our topological and geometric model components.